 NT: How do you incorporate sustainability into your process?

-LE: We are conscious to recycle or repurpose what we can from work sites, and we stress sustainable product selection to fit the scope of work whenever possible.
+LE: We are conscious to recycle or repurpose what we can from work sites.
+Whenever possible, we stress sustainable product selection to fit the scope of work.

 NT: Do you have a favorite project you’ve worked on?